-With some of the best engineering facilities in Australia, project-oriented design-based learning, and workplace learning in the industry, you can graduate from a Deakin electrical and electronics engineering course job-ready.
-Enter the workforce with confidence, and get started straight away in this exciting growth industry.
+With some of the best engineering facilities in Australia, project-oriented design-based learning, and workplace learning in the industry, you can graduate from your electrical and electronics engineering course job-ready.
+Enter the workforce with confidence and get started straight away in this exciting growth industry.

 Undergraduate (your first degree)

 An undergraduate degree is generally completed between two to four years, depending on the pattern of study and any recognition of prior learning you may have.
 Associate degrees, bachelor and bachelor with honours are all undergraduate degrees.

 Postgraduate (further study)

 A postgraduate qualification can be undertaken by students who have already completed an undergraduate degree or possess significant, demonstrable work experience.
 Postgraduate courses include graduate certificates, graduate diplomas, masters and PhDs, as well as specialist programs for industry professionals.

 Research degrees are research based master’s or PhD programs that focus on a single area of expertise.
 They provide students the opportunity to carry out highly specialised research under expert supervision.